-Notwithstanding its small size, Tui is a Cathedral City, designated as an Historic-Artistic Area and has played a long role in Spanish history.
+Notwithstanding its small size, Tui is a cathedral city, designated as a Historic-Artistic area, and has played a long role in Spanish history.

 So, let´s take a look at things to see and do in 24 hours in Tui…